 Applicants must hold a bachelor’s degree from an accredited institution with an overall GPA of 2.5 or better, or a GPA of 2.5 or better for the last 60 hours of undergraduate work .
 Applicants must also submit either a GMAT score of 430 or an equivalent score on the GRE.
 In addition to submitting GMAT/GRE test scores and official transcripts from all colleges and universities attended, applicants must provide a copy of a current professional résumé.

 For those applicants who are unable to meet the GPA or test score requirements, provisional admission may be granted in certain cases.
 For more information, contact the MBA Director.

 Waiver of GMAT Requirement

-The GMAT score requirement will be waived for those students who have an undergraduate overall GPA of 3.0 or better, or for those with an undergraduate overall GPA of 2.5 or better and at least three years of meaningful business experience.
+The GMAT score requirement will be waived for those students who have an undergraduate overall GPA of 3.00 or better, or for those with an undergraduate GPA of 3.0 or better for the last 60 hours, or for those with an undergraduate overall GPA of 2.50 or better and at least three years of meaningful business experience.
 The GMAT score requirement will also be waived for those students who already hold an advanced degree from an accredited institution.

 MBA Learning Goals and Curriculum

 Upon successful completion of the MBA degree program, our graduates should be able to:

 - Apply advanced knowledge skills and values to develop integrative solutions to management problems

 - Demonstrate effective written and oral communication skills appropriate to business

 - Demonstrate knowledge of the global nature of business